nop33/si/src/content/member/maxime-stauffer/index.md

   title: ""
   description: ""
 ---

-Max is a co-founder of SI.
-Together with Konrad, he develops our strategy, designs programs, builds products, and nourishes SI's ecosystem.
+Max Stauffer is the Co-CEO of SI.
+Together with Konrad, he develops our strategy, designs our programs, and leads our policy work.

-Previously, Max was a senior science-policy officer at the [Geneva Science-Policy Interface](https://gspi.ch/) and a researcher at the Graduate Institute of International and Development Studies.
-He also co-founded the [Social Complexity Lab Geneva](https://www.complexitylab.ch/) and [Effective Altruism Geneva](https://eageneva.org/), where he now serves on the board.
+Previously, Max served as Senior Science-Policy Officer at the [Geneva Science-Policy Interface](https://www.gspi.ch/), Senior Visiting Fellow at [UN University](https://unu.edu/), and co-President and head of policy research at Effective Altruism Switzerland.
+He's also a World Economic Forum Expert on Complex Risks and co-founder of the [Geneva Social Complexity Lab](https://www.complexitylab.ch/#:~:text=Social%20Complexity%20Lab%20Geneva&text=The%20Social%20Complexity%20Lab%20empowers,of%20urgent%20and%20intractable%20problems.).

-Max studied international relations at the University of Geneva and computational math at Johns Hopkins University with a particular interest in evidence-informed policymaking, risk governance, and decision-making under uncertainty.
+Max studied international relations at the University of Geneva and computational math at Johns Hopkins University, and holds a particular interest in evidence-informed policymaking, risk governance, and decision-making under uncertainty.